-In the short-term, SCE's generation rate is forecast to increase 16% in April 2019 following the November 2018 ERRA filing which includes the under collection from 2018 estimated at \$825 million.
-The general rate case phase 1 application filed by SCE is expected to reduce generation rates in summer 2019 by 4% to 5%.
-The driving factors behind this rate decrease are the new tax laws.
-SCE will file another ERRA in Spring 2019 followed by an update in Fall 2019.
-At this time, it is unclear what generation rate changes will be requested for 2020 in the next ERRA proceeding.
+In the short-term, SCE's generation rate is forecast to increase 0.5% in April 2020 following the November Advice letters and 2020 ERRA.
+The driving factors behind this rate increase include increases in generation operation and maintenance and capital.
+SCE will file another ERRA in Spring 2020 followed by an update in Fall 2020.
+At this time, it is unclear what generation rate changes will be requested for 2021 in the next ERRA proceeding.

 In the long-term, SCE generation rates are forecast to change as existing contracts expire, additional loads depart, and wholesale power costs change.
 It is projected that SCE-owned resources and renewable cost escalation will be less than the CCE over the 10-year analysis period.
 SCE does not provide detailed cost information or power supply price forecasts for the utility.
-Based on SCE's 2017 resource mix and RPS requirements, approximately half of SCE's resources come from market purchases and natural gas resources for which costs grow based on market price changes.
+Based on SCE's 2018 resource mix and RPS requirements, approximately half of SCE's resources come from market purchases and natural gas resources for which costs grow based on market price changes.
 Market costs are expected to increase at a rate of 1% to 3% annually.
 The remainder of SCE's resources are from high priced long-term renewable contracts.
 While the cost of market purchases and natural gas are expected to increase, the cost of the renewable portfolio is expected to decrease over time as SCE's current contracts expire and new lower cost renewable contracts are obtained.
 SCE's current contracts largely begin to expire after 2030.
-The Study uses a conservative 3% growth rate for SCE generation costs beginning in 2020 through 2030.
+The Study uses a conservative 3% growth rate for SCE generation costs beginning in 2021 through 2031.
 This growth rate is consistent with the annual growth rate that the CCE is forecasting for its power supply.
 The SCE generation rate forecast is in Exhibit 31.